bilingual-MET/hybrid/README.md

 ## Collect and Pre-process Tweets

-- Step 0: Apply for a [Twitter developer account](https://developer.twitter.com/en/apply-for-access) if you do not have one already.
+0. Apply for a [Twitter developer account](https://developer.twitter.com/en/apply-for-access) if you do not have one already.
-- Step 1: Download or clone the [nga-kupu repository](https://github.com/TeHikuMedia/nga-kupu), which is bound by the [Kaitiakitanga Licence](https://tehiku.nz/te-hiku-tech/te-hiku-dev-korero/25141/data-sovereignty-and-the-kaitiakitanga-license).
+1. Download or clone the [nga-kupu](https://github.com/TeHikuMedia/nga-kupu) repository, which is bound by the [Kaitiakitanga Licence](https://tehiku.nz/te-hiku-tech/te-hiku-dev-korero/25141/data-sovereignty-and-the-kaitiakitanga-license).
-- Step 2: Ensure that Python 3 is installed on your machine, then run the following commands in the terminal:
+2. Ensure that Python 3 is installed on your machine, then run the following commands in the terminal:
 ```
 pip install requests
 pip install requests-oauthlib